 The participating countries have agreed on the framework of the financial plan of the ICOS ERIC budget for the second five-year period of operations.
 The General Assembly has decided the Common basic and Station-based contributions for the whole five-year period 2020-2024.
-The amounts are shown in Table 1.
+The amounts of Station-based contributions are shown in Table 1.